albangaignard/albangaignard.github.io/_pages/about.md

 I obtained a Ph.D. in Computer Science from the University of Nice-Sophia Antipolis.
 My research interests cover knowledge graphs and distributed systems (workflows, provenance) in the context of life sciences.

-From 2018 to 2020, I co-leaded the INEXMED integrative bioinformatics project funded by IFB (Institut Français de Bioinformatique) to design a FAIR data infrastructure bridging imaging and sequencing data.
+From 2018 to 2020, I co-lead the INEXMED integrative bioinformatics project funded by IFB (Institut Français de Bioinformatique) to design a FAIR data infrastructure bridging imaging and sequencing data.

 Since 2019 I co-lead the IFB interoperability working group and represents the french activities in this domain for the European ELIXIR infrastructure.